-There are many types of data/market exclusivity mechanisms that we have sought and continue to seek to secure.
+There are many types of data/market exclusivity mechanisms that we may seek to secure for our product candidates.
 Many of these have risk of loss of exclusivity if the competitive landscape changes or regulations are revised.
-In June 2018, olinciguat received orphan drug designation for the treatment of patients with SCD in the US which confers additional exclusivity.
-If we seek and are awarded orphan drug designation in the EU based upon criteria in effect at the time, this designation may be rescinded if a similar drug or another therapy that confers a significant benefit over ours is subsequently approved.
-If olinciguat or our other product candidates were to fail to obtain orphan drug status, or lose such status after it is obtained, or the marketing exclusivity that such status provides, our business, prospects, financial condition and results of operations could be materially harmed.
-There are other types of data/ market exclusivity rights granted after approval that may not confer exclusivity anticipated if the competitive landscape changes and our business, prospects, financial condition and results of operations could be materially harmed.
+If we seek and are awarded orphan drug designation in the U.S. and/or the EU based upon criteria in effect at the time, this designation may be rescinded if a similar drug or another therapy that confers a significant benefit over ours is subsequently approved.
+If our product candidates were to fail to obtain orphan drug status, or lose such status after it is obtained, or the marketing exclusivity that such status provides, our business, prospects, financial condition and results of operations could be materially harmed.
+There are other types of data/market exclusivity rights granted after approval that may not confer exclusivity anticipated if the competitive landscape changes and our business, prospects, financial condition and results of operations could be materially harmed.